The Vision

 The vision is of a well-established and highly esteemed festival that creates significant employment opportunities for the local community while also hiring exceptional talent from around the country to provide audiences with pre-eminent artistic experiences.

-Theatre Launch to Year One
+Theatre Launch

 SUMMER 2022

-Year Two
+Season Two

 SUMMER 2023